Painting contractors in

 How many painting contractors operate in Idaho?

-Approximately 492 licensed painting establishments operate statewide according to Census data, with Post Falls market supporting 15-20 established contractors plus seasonal independents.
+Approximately 492 licensed painting and decorating establishments operate statewide according to Census data.
+Post Falls area supports estimated 15-20 active residential painting contractors based on market size.

 Painting contractors in Post Falls